-Alisson says Liverpool are like a "shark that smells blood" as they close in on Premier League title
+Alisson Becker has compared Liverpool to a "shark that smells blood" as they continued their incredible season on Saturday.

 A 1-0 victory over Norwich at Carrow Road moved Jurgen Klopp's side 25 points clear at the top of the Premier League table.